 Read related story: AB fraud PI is a hero until proven otherwise

-Carrillo said he and attorney Rick Yabor had received information about the woman selling boletera“access” to voters at Robert King High, an elderly public housing building in Little Havana, about four weeks ago.
+Carrillo said he and attorney Rick Yabor had received information about the woman selling “access” to voters at Robert King High, an elderly public housing building in Little Havana, about four weeks ago.
 They immediately contacted the state attorney’s office and were told that they would initiate an undercover operation only if they got a current candidate involved.
 Can you imagine that?
 Are they that short-staffed at public corruption or are they just lazy?
 Carrillo said he and Yabor met with several candidates and none would participate in the sting for fear of political retribution.

 So they set up their own undercover operation and sent investigators to meet with the woman.
 “And the target offered to grant ‘special access’ to elderly voters for a fee,” Carrillo said in a press release advising of a press conference Friday.
 “The target advised investigators of candidates that she was ‘helping.’
-The target further advised boletera2that she refused to help certain other candidates because she had been paid by their opponents.”
+The target further advised that she refused to help certain other candidates because she had been paid by their opponents.”

 Carillo would not provide Ladra with any more details.
 He would not tell her whether or not Gimenez or Fernandez Rundle are implicated yet again.
 But at least two of the judicial candidates hired Al Lorenzo, the same consultant who was tainted in the 2012 AB fraud scandal.
 Carrillo said more details would come out Friday.